Neha/AMA/README.md

 # :four_leaf_clover: AMA - Ask Me Anything !! :book:
  Hello!!
 My name is Neha Sharma.
 You probably came to this repo by [Linkedin](https://www.linkedin.com/in/nehha/), Youtube, or [twitter](https://twitter.com/hellonehha).
 You might know me from [JSLovers](www.jslovers.com) _organizer_, _Tech speaker_, and _UI Developer_.

 People keep reaching me at different platforms about their doubts, questions, suggestions, asking for mentoring.
-No matter how hard I try ,I always miss replaying to everone.
+No matter how hard I try ,I always miss replaying.

-Hence, this repo is the one dedicated place where you can ask me anything* and I will reply you.
+Hence, this repo is the one dedicated place where you can ask me anything* and I will reply to you.

 PS: Do not close the Issues once it is answered.
 I want to keep the issues open to let other folks read them.